labstreaminglayer/liblsl-Matlab/README.md

 ## How to Use

-1. Add this folder to your MATLAB path recursively
+1. Add the liblsl-Matlab folder to your MATLAB path recursively
     * Using the MATLAB GUI, use File/Set Path...
     * Alternatively, in a script, use `addpath(genpath('path/to/liblsl-Matlab'));`
 2. Load the library then call a function.